 No. They will take your picture at the DFA Consular office.

 Any decent clothes of any color will do.
 However, plunging necklines, sleeveless clothing, spaghetti strapped tops, see-through tops, sando, tube tops, halters and the like are prohibited.
 You may use earring, hair clips, colored contact lenses, and eyeglasses but they will require you to take them off when it’s time to take your picture.

 4. With my previous passport, I looked like I was ready to tackle someone.
 Can I smile for my picture?

 Yes.
 Just the no-teeth kind of smile.
 Lol!

 5. What is the validity of a Philippine passport?

 In accordance with Department Order No. 010-2017 or the Implementing Rules and Regulations (IRR) of Republic Act No. 10928 (2017), the Philippine passport has a ten-year validity period, for those issued to Filipinos 18 years or older.
-A five-year validity passpost will still be issued to Filipinos under 18 years old.
+For Filipinos under 18 years old, their passport validity will still be 5 years.

 6. My passport’s validity is less than 6 months, can I still use it to travel outside the country?